grangier/python-goose/README.rst

 -  Main text of an article
 -  Main image of article
--  Any Youtube/Vimeo movies embedded in article (TODO)
+-  Any Youtube/Vimeo movies embedded in article
 -  Meta Description
 -  Meta tags